carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 `#| label: fig3-heartrate`

 > ## Tip: Don't use spaces, periods or underscores in code chunk labels
->Try to avoid spaces, periods (.), and underscores (_) in chunk labels and paths.
-If you need separators, you are recommended to use hyphens (-) instead.
+> Avoid spaces, periods `(.)`, and underscores `(_)` in chunk labels and paths.
+If you need separators, you are recommended to use hyphens `(-)` instead.
 For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
 See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
 {: .callout}

 ### Caption your code chunk output: